itachiever/interviews_preparation/Deloitte_DevSecOps.md

 The security risk is **"Single Point of Failure."** If a hacker steals the "Federation Keys" or compromises the main admin account in your corporate directory, they suddenly have access to *all* your clouds at once.
 To manage this securely, we enforce **Multi-Factor Authentication (MFA)** on the main directory, and we strictly limit who can set up these federation links.
 We also monitor the logs for any "impossible travel" logins (e.g., logging in from New York and London in the same minute).

-Here are the detailed, senior-level answers for **Questions 14 to 24**.
-These cover Vulnerability Management and Modern Tech Stack (Containers/K8s/Supply Chain).

-I have continued to use simple analogies to make the technical concepts easy to grasp while you present them.

 ***